michael2012z/BitBible/markdown/KJV/files/Gen.md

 18. And Jacob rose up early in the morning, and took the stone that he had put for his pillows, and set it up for a pillar, and poured oil upon the top of it.

-19. And he called the name of that place Beth–el: but the name of that city was called Luz at the first.Beth–el: that is, The house of God
+19. And he called the name of that place Beth–el: but the name of that city was called Luz at the first.

 20. And Jacob vowed a vow, saying, If God will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on,